googleprojectzero/Jackalope/README.md

 fuzzer.exe -in in -out out -t 1000 -delivery shmem -instrument_module test.exe -target_module test.exe -target_method fuzz -nargs 1 -iterations 10000 -persist -loop -cmp_coverage -- test.exe -m @@
 ```

+Explanation: This runs the fuzzer using "in" as input directory and "out" as output directory.
+Samples are delivered via shared memory without writing to disk (`-delivery shmem`).
+Coverage is collected from the `test` / `test.exe` module (`-instrument_module` flag).
+The target is run in persistent mode with function `fuzz()` from `test` / `test.exe` module being run in a loop.
+This function takes 1 argument and will be run in the loop for maximum of 10000 iterations before restarting the target process.
+Compare coverage is used (`-cmp_coverage` flag) in order to bruteforce through multi-byte comparisons easily. `test.exe -m @@` is the target command line where @@ gets replaced with the shared memory name (it would be replaced with the filename if `-delivery shmem` wasn't used).

 ## Architecture

 Jackalope consists of the following main classes: